Try

 What Is ElasticSearch?

-Elasticsearch is an open-source search and analytics engine that handles all types of data - from textual to geospatial, structured to unstructured.
-Elasticsearch is built on the Apache Lucene platform, and was first released by Elasticsearch N.V. (now Elastic) in 2010.
-Since then, Elasticsearch has been hailed for its ease of use through simple REST APIs, robust distributed architecture, lightning speed, and scalability.
+Elasticsearch is a distributed search and analytics engine, scalable data store, and vector database built on Apache Lucene.
+The solution has been hailed for its ease of use through simple REST APIs, robust distributed architecture, lightning speed, and scalability.

-As the central component of the Elastic Stack - a comprehensive suite of free and open tools for data management and analysis - Elasticsearch streamlines the entire data pipeline, from ingestion to visualization.
-This complete solution is often called the ELK Stack and includes Elasticsearch, Logstash, and Kibana.
+As the central component of the Elastic Stack—a comprehensive suite of free and open tools for data management and analysis—Elasticsearch streamlines the entire data pipeline, from ingestion to visualization.
+This complete solution, which includes Elasticsearch, Logstash, and Kibana, is often called the ELK Stack.

 Elasticsearch Advantages